Spectral sets in $\mathbb{Z}_{p^2qr}$ tile: Introduction

 A Lebesgue measurable set $\Omega \subset \R^n$ is called a {\it tile} if there is set $T$ in $\R^n$, called the {\it tiling complement} of $\Omega$ such that almost every element of $\R^n$ can uniquely written as $\omega+t$, where $\omega \in \Omega $ and $t \in T$.
 We say that $\Omega$ is {\it spectral} if $L^2(\Omega)$ admits an orthogonal basis consisting of exponential functions of the form $\{ e^{i (\lambda x)} \mid \lambda \in \Lambda, x \in \Omega \}$, where $\La \subset \R^n$.
 In this case $\La$ is called a {\it spectrum } for $\Omega$.

 Fuglede conjectured \cite{F1974} that a bounded domain $S \subset \mathbb{R}^d$ tiles the $d$-dimensional Euclidean space if and only if the set of $L^2(S)$ functions admits an orthogonal basis of exponential functions.
 The conjecture might have been motivated by Fuglede's result \cite{F1974} that it is true when the tiling complement or the spectrum is a lattice in $\R^n$.
 The conjecture was disproved in \cite{T2004}.
 Tao considered a discrete version of the original conjecture and constructed spectral sets in $\Z_2^{11}$ and $\Z_3^5$, which are not tiles.
 The latter example was lifted to $\R^5$ to refute the spectral-tile direction of Fuglede's conjecture.
 Matolcsi \cite{M2004} proved that the spectral-tile direction of the conjecture fails in $\R^4$.
-Kolountzakis and Matolcsi \cite{KM2006,KM2006a} and Farkas, Matolcsi and M\'ora \cite{FMM2006} provided counterexamples in $\R^3$ for both direction of the conjecture.
-The case of elementary abelian groups is
+Kolountzakis and Matolcsi \cite{KMkishalmaz,KM2006a} and Farkas, Matolcsi and M\'ora \cite{FMM2006} provided counterexamples in $\R^3$ for both directions of the conjecture.

-It is important to note that every (finite) tile of the integers is periodic.
-Moreover, the tile-spectral direction of the conjecture is true for $\R$ if and only it holds for $\Z$, which is further equivalent for the conjecture to hold for every finite cyclic group.
+It is important to note that every (finite) tile of the integers is periodic \cite{cm}.
+Moreover, the tile-spectral direction of the conjecture is true for $\R$ if and only it holds for $\Z$, which is further equivalent for the conjecture to hold for every finite cyclic group, see \cite{DL2014}.
 If the spectral-tile direction of Fuglede's conjecture holds for $\R$, then it holds for $\Z$, which again implies that it holds for every (finite) cyclic group.
 On the other hand, the converse of this statements is not necessarily true.

-The investigation of Fuglede's conjecture for finite cyclic groups started with a result of Kolountzakis and Malikiosis \cite{Kol} by proving that the conjecture holds for $\Z_{p^nq}$, where $p^n$ is an arbitrary power of the prime $p$ and $q$ is a prime.
+The recent investigations of Fuglede's conjecture for finite cyclic groups started with a result of \L aba \cite{laba} proving that both directions of Fuglede's conjecture holds for $\mathbb{Z}_{p^k}$ for every positive integer $k$.
+It was also proved in \cite{laba} that tile-spectral direction holds for cyclic groups whose order is divisible by (at most) two different primes.
+Kolountzakis and Malikiosis \cite{Kol} proved that the conjecture holds for $\Z_{p^k q}$, where $p^k$ is an arbitrary power of the prime $p$ and $q$ is a prime.
 As a strengthening it was proved in \cite{negyen} that Fuglede's conjecture holds for $\Z_{p^nq^2}$, where $p$ and $q$ are prime.
+A recent result of Malikiosis shows that a for cyclic group of order $p^mq^n$, Fuglede's conjecture holds if $ \min \{m,n \} \le 6$ or $p^{m-2}<q^4$.
 Another important result was proved by Shi \cite{shi} who showed that Fuglede's conjecture is true for $\Z_k$ if $k$ is the product of $3$ (distinct) primes.